istaustria/istaustria.github.io/_publications/2020/AMFSFDWET.md

 ---
-title: A Model for Soap Film Dynamics with Evolving Thickness
+title: A Model for Soap Film Dynamics with Evolving Stuff!

 authors:
   - name: Ishida, Sadashige